-Arbor dental, your Denver dentist, is dedicated to helping patients who may need gum disease treatment.
+Arbor dental, your Denver dentist for deep cleaning of teeth, is dedicated to helping patients who may need gum disease treatment.

 While it might seem routine for gums to bleed when brushing or flossing your teeth, these symptoms indicate the beginning of a developing condition called gum disease, also known as periodontal disease. (periodontal disease can take several stages, including gingivitis, periodontitis or advanced.)

 Questions and Answers

 Periodontal disease is a serious condition that can destroy the fundamental structure of your teeth.
 Starting with simple swollen and/or bleeding gums, periodontal disease can rapidly progress over time to affect your overall health.
 Periodontal disease can lead to serious health conditions, including diabetes, strokes, preterm delivery, heart disease and various cancers.